 Skip to Main Content

-The University of Wyoming maintains WyoScholar, an open-access institutional repository.
-WyoScholar holds a variety of material, including research data.
-The goal of the University of Wyoming’s data collections within WyoScholar is to encourage the dissemination of research data by making these materials open access.
-The collection houses data created by University of Wyoming students, faculty, staff and University of Wyoming affiliates in the course of their research.
-You can visit the WyoScholar data collection here and find more specific information in our Data Repository Policy.
+The Wyoming Data Repository (WDR) is an open-access institutional repository for research data supported by UW Libraries and ARCC (the Advanced Research Computing Center).
+WDR enhances the dissemination of research data by facilitating data discovery and reuse, communicating researcher-determined licensing terms, and encouraging data citation.
+WDR hosts data created by University of Wyoming students, faculty and staff in addition to University of Wyoming affiliates in the course of their research.
+You can visit the Wyoming Data Repository here and find more specific information in our Data Repository Policy.

 Who can submit data?

-Research data connected to the University of Wyoming can be deposited in the repository.
-This means that data is authored by at least one current or former University of Wyoming researcher, research students or staff members; the research data is a result of research conducted at the University of Wyoming; the data appears in a journal published, or a conference hosted, by the University; or the data resulted from research undertaken using University facilities.
+Research data connected to the University of Wyoming or a Wyoming community college can be deposited in the repository.
+This means that data is authored by at least one current or former University of Wyoming or Wyoming community college researcher, research students or staff members; the research data is a result of research conducted at the University of Wyoming or a Wyoming community college; the data appears in a journal published, or a conference hosted, by the University or a Wyoming community college; or the data resulted from research undertaken using University of Wyoming community college facilities.

 What data is allowed?

-In general, WyoScholar can handle any data type or size.
-You may deposit any kind of research output into WyoScholar except for:
+In general, the Wyoming Data Repository can handle any data type or size.
+You may deposit any kind of research output into the Wyoming Data Repository except for:

 • Data that contains sensitive, restricted, or confidential information